5. CITIZEN SOCIOLOGY, ANALYSIS OF CRIME

 What is anthropography?
 You have also recently referred to a citizen sociology, and so in what respect does that apply?

 Anthropography is the designation I gave to my project in citizen philosophy as formulated in my early work Meaning in Anthropos, written in 1984 but published seven years later.
 The sub-title was Anthropography as an interdisciplinary science of culture.
 I fully accept the provisional and preliminary nature of that thesis.
-The word anthropography is generally used in reference to the geographical distribution of mankind, but I applied extended meanings and reference points.
+The word anthropography is generally used in reference to the geographical distribution of mankind.
+I applied some extended meanings and reference points.

 Anthropography conventionally amounts to ethnography, linking to anthropology.
 My citizen usage of the term anthropography should not be confused with anthropology, which is one branch of social science.
 Citizen anthropography made inclusive gestures towards all the three main branches of social science, meaning psychology, anthropology, and sociology.
-It represents an endeavour to see things in the round, along with other disciplines such as the history of religion.
+The citizen version represents an endeavour to see things in the round, along with other disciplines such as the history of religion.
 I have also described this commitment in terms of philosophical anthropography, meaning a philosophy of culture.

 In 1984, I established at Cambridge the project known as IRCA (Intercultural Research Centre of Anthropography).
 This continued for several years as a focus for liaisons and publications.
-That project did evoke some liberal academic attention, and was even approached by persons wishing for publication of their doctoral theses.
-I did not have any official funding, and so I was unable to branch out as some people suggested.
+That project did evoke some liberal academic attention, even being approached by persons wishing for publication of their doctoral theses.
+I did not have any official funding, so I was unable to branch out as some people suggested.
 My basic purpose was study and formulation, not promotion or organisation.

 Furthermore, I left Cambridge for Scotland, where I became a resident during the 1990s.
 One reason for this move was that I disliked city life, then becoming increasingly oppressive in Britain.
 Crime was on the increase, and Cambridge became an overspill for London.
 Cambridge was rapidly changing character in certain respects.
-A basic decision of mine was to reorient in philosophy outside a library milieu, which although helpful to me, had also become static in certain ways.
+A basic decision of mine was to reorient in philosophy outside a library milieu, which although formerly helpful to me, had also become static in some ways.

 5.1 The British Yob

 Areas of the city which had formerly been safe and tranquil were now subject to burglaries and violence.
-It was said that in some streets, nearly every house had been burgled.
+Local people said that in some streets, nearly every house had been burgled.
 The yobs watched sick American videos and frequently took drugs.
 The older generation regarded them as a mindless blight.
 Violent gangs and marked antisocial behaviour now made their appearance in a more intensive way than ever before.

-At one Cambridge street where I lived during the early 1980s, a group of punks moved in and created havoc amongst neighbours with their antisocial attitudes.
+At one Cambridge street where I lived during the early 1980s, a group of punks moved in, creating havoc amongst neighbours with their antisocial attitudes.
 The police had to be summoned to monitor the situation.
 The leader of the refractory pack was a middle class 18 year old.
 He was in no financial want, having a well paid job and living in the comfortable house of his absent father.
 He had acquired the sense of aggression fashionable in the pop music world, where Sid Vicious had become an unmerited hero.
 Decadent pop stars and video nasties were too often the role model for yob shortcomings.

 5.2 Citizen Sociology as Sociography

 Eventually I described such reflection and analysis as “citizen sociology,” a phrase I first used in Some Philosophical Critiques and Appraisals (2004), p. ix.
 “Citizen sociology is of amateur status and does not claim to be expertly scientific, but merely to address in a critical spirit pressing matters requiring attention.”
-I now also use the associated word sociography in this respect, and again no ultimate definition is claimed.
+I have also use the associated word sociography in this respect; again no ultimate definition is claimed.
 Much of the contents of the Citizen Initiative website can be related to sociography.
 Many of the chapters in my Pointed Observations (2005) also have a bearing upon this approach.
 Social criticism is an alternative designation.
 See also Aspects of Citizen Philosophy.